AddyMax-hub/Stunning-umbrella/README.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes
+### Contribute with me to improve this website

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/addy091839/Stunning-umbrella/settings/pages).
+You can contibute with me through my contributing with me in this repository to make this website more improved [repository settings](https://github.com/addy091839/Stunning-umbrella/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact